 Current restorative cleaning methods

 Skyscrapers evolved, with glass becoming more and more prevalent.
-And it wasn’t just about windows – floor to ceiling glass panelling became commonplace.
+And it wasn’t just about windows – floor-to-ceiling glass panelling became commonplace.
 Everyone wanted a view.
 But with the ability to see further and easier, extensive cleaning requirements grew, together with the need for more innovative building restoration in general.
 To the extent that it was no longer practical to have a cleaner hanging out of a window ledge.
 Cleaning methods now had to be conducted externally.

 Future restorative cleaning methods